abstratt/ebui/README.md

 ## Replies to the instance creation thread

 For childless entities, a user can perform an update to a business entity instance by replying to the email that was sent in response to an instance creation.
 For entities that aggregate a single kind of child entity that has a required Memo field, responses to the creation email are considered creation of instances of child objects.

+## Email body contents

+Email body contents (the email text) map to the first Memo property in the corresponding entity.

+## Email attachments

+Email attachments map to the first Blob property in the corresponding entity.

 ## Setting properties